rpm-software-management/dnf/doc/command_ref.rst

     In case no profile was provided, all default profiles get installed.
     Module streams get enabled accordingly.

+    This command cannot be used for switching module streams.
+It is recommended to remove all installed content from the module, and reset the module using :ref:`reset <module_reset_command-label>` command.
+After you reset the module, you can install the other stream.

 ``dnf [options] module update <module-spec>...``
     Update RPMs in installed module profiles.
     In case no profile was provided, all installed profiles get updated.